Go Back Email Link

 Instructions

-• Combine all the ingredients for the eggless pancakes in a large bowl.
+• Add all the pancake ingredients to a large mixing bowl.

-• Heat a non-stick frying pan over medium-high heat and add a little oil.
-Use kitchen paper to spread the oil evenly across the pan's surface.
+• Heat a non-stick frying pan over medium-high heat.
+Add a little oil, then use kitchen paper to wipe it across the surface.
+The pan should be lightly greased, not oily.

-a dash of vegetable oil for the frying pan
+a little neutral oil for the frying pan

-• Pour a ladleful of pancake batter into the hot pan.
-Quickly swirl it around to coat the surface evenly.
+• Pour a ladleful of batter into the hot pan and quickly swirl it around to coat the base in a thin layer.

-• Carefully flip the pancake over with a spatula and cook for an additional 30 seconds to 1 minute, or until the underside turns light golden in colour.
+• Flip carefully with a spatula and cook the second side for 30 seconds to 1 minute, until lightly golden.

-• Transfer the cooked pancake to a plate and cover it with foil or a clean kitchen towel to keep it warm while you cook the remaining pancakes.
+• Transfer to a plate and cover with foil or a clean kitchen towel while you cook the rest.
+Covering helps make them soft.

-If the pancakes start to stick, use the oiled kitchen paper to wipe the pan again.
+• If the pancakes start to stick, wipe the pan again with the oiled kitchen paper.

 Notes